Resources for Faculty and Staff

 If students double major, do they need a Core Concentration?

 Technically, yes, but the Core Concentration requirement is often met through the second major.
-There are important details to check: a second major will complete the Core Concentration if it: a) is in a liberal arts subject area with a recognized Core Concentration and b) is not restricted for students from the primary major.
+There are important details to check: a second major will complete the Core Concentration if it is a liberal arts subject area with a recognized Core Concentration

 What if students choose a minor, do they still need a Core Concentration?

 Same rules as above.
-The minor will meet the Core Concentration requirement if it meets the same two conditions.
+The minor will meet the Core Concentration requirement if it is also a recognized Core Concentration.

 What if students are only interested in majoring and minoring in professional subjects?

 RWU is a liberal arts university committed to providing a liberal arts General Education to all students.
 Our NECHE accreditation also requires that all students complete a minimum of 40 credits in the liberal arts.
-The Core Concentration is an important part of how RWU meets these goals and Core Concentrations are therefore restricted to liberal arts subject areas.
-So a student hoping to major in, say, Management and minor in Criminal Justice should be encouraged to do so only if the student will still be able to complete the requirements for a separate Core Concentration.
+So, a student hoping to major in Management and minor in Criminal Justice should be encouraged to do so only if the student will still be able to complete the requirements for a separate Core Concentration or approved general education minor.

 Are transfer credit allocations final?

 Transfer credits are allocated by the Registrar’s Office based on articulation agreements with other colleges and universities and in consultation with RWU departments.
 But the quantity and use of these credits is worth verifying, especially if the student feels that some coursework from a previous institution has not been adequately recognized.
-Questions about how transfer credits are awarded and/or applied toward requirements should bedirected to the Registrar.
+Questions about how transfer credits are awarded and/or applied toward requirements should be directed to the Senior Transfer& Pathways Academic Advisor or the Registrar's Office.

-Can students count transfer courses toward the Core Curriculum requirements?
+Can students count transfer courses toward the Core Curriculum requirements (for students following the 2022-2023 catalog and prior)?

 24-30 credits --> take 4 of the 5 100-level Core courses